resilient-http/specification/README.md

 ##### Response body

-It should return an array of strings which implements the following JSONSchema
+It should return an array of strings which implements the following JSON schema
 ```json
 {
   "type": "array",